Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tigers in a zoo in China (Photo: News).

 Similarly, in January, the Bifengxia Wildlife Park (Sichuan Province) was also accused of selling tiger urine for 50 yuan per bottle (180,000 VND).
-The product label stated that it was used to treat arthritis, injuries caused by falls, and for external use.
-After facing strong opposition, the product was discontinued.
+The product label stated that it was used to treat arthritis, injuries from falls, and for external use.
+After facing strong protests, the product was discontinued.

 Folklore experts say that tiger worship culture has traditional religious elements.
-This custom shows the profound influence of tiger culture in folk life.
+This custom demonstrates the profound influence of tiger culture in folk life.

 However, modern science shows that tiger fur is just keratin like normal animal fur.
 Folk experts emphasize that the value of traditional beliefs lies in their cultural significance, not their practical effectiveness.